 3 | Regularly Review

-Another helpful tool in your regular review would be the fear setting exercise explained by Tim Ferriss in his TED talk.
+Another helpful tool in your regular review is the fear setting exercise explained by Tim Ferriss in his TED talk.
 Fear is an insidious force that can color our perceptions and hijack our plans.
 This practice, whereby you explicitly write out your fears, the ways to prevent them, and how to repair them, is a tremendously useful exercise in keeping your fears in check.